Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions: An Efficiently Computable Policy

 For the computational complexity, we claim that the new algorithm is equivalent to running a separate exponential weighting on the actions $\calB$ under each bin.
 To see this, note that the product structure of $\calP$ implies that the sum $\sum_{f\in\calP}$ can be effectively written as $\sum_{(b_1,\cdots,b_M)\in \calB^M}$ where $f$ is represented by a vector $(b_1,\cdots,b_M)$ indicating the bids on each piece.
-Hence, let $i(v) = \lceil Mv\rceil\in [M]$ be the index of the bin to which the value $v\in (0,1]$ belongs, in the exponential weighting algorithm over the expert set $\calP$, the probability that the bidder bids price $b\in \calB$ at time $t$ is (recall that $r(\cdot)$ is the instantaneous reward function defined in \eqref{eq.instant_reward})
+Hence, let $i(v) = \lceil Mv\rceil\in [M]$ be the index of the bin to which the value $v\in (0,1]$ belongs, in the exponential weighting algorithm over the expert set $\calP$, the probability that the bidder bids price $b\in \calB$ at time $t$ is (we abbreviate $r_t(b) = r(b;v_t,m_t)$, with $r(\cdot)$ the instantaneous reward function defined in \eqref{eq.instant_reward})

 For a fixed learning rate, it is clear that the last probability corresponds to running an exponential weighting algorithm on the historic data $\{(v_s,m_s)\}_{s<t: i(v_s) = i(v_t)}$ with private valuations falling into the same bin as $v_t$, establishing the claimed equivalence\footnote{Given the equivalence, there is an alternative way to prove the claimed regret bound.
 Specifically, the cumulative regret incurred at the $i$-th bin is $O(\sqrt{T_i\log |\calB|})$, where $T_i$ is the number of times that $v_t$ falls into the $i$-th bin.
 Since $\sum_{i=1}^M T_i = T$, the total regret is $O(\sum_{i=1}^M \sqrt{T_i\log|\calB|}) = O(\sqrt{MT\log|\calB|}) = O(T^{2/3}\sqrt{\log T})$.}.
 For general time-varying learning rates, there are small differences on the actual learning rate used in these two approaches at each time, but both the analysis and the regret bounds are similar.
 Hence, from the algorithmic perspective, the bidder only needs to maintain a probability vector for each bin, and at each time updates the vector for the only bin where the current value $v_t$ belongs.
 Consequently, the overall algorithm takes $O(M^2) = O(T^{2/3})$ space and $O(MT) = O(T^{4/3})$ time.